stakewise/v3-sdk/README.md

   userAddress: '0x...',
 }

-// Data to update blocklisted vault by the vault blocklist manager
+// Data to update blocklisted vault by blocklist manager.
-// Update the blocklist of addresses for a blocklisted vault.
 // The blocklist contains addresses disallowed to stake or mint within
-// the blocklisted vault.
-This method can only be called by the vault
+// the vault.
-// blocklist manager.
 const params = {
   blocklist: [
     {